-Communicating with Parents/Carers
+Communicating with Parents/carers

 Parents/carers are the first educators of their children about relationships, emotions, empathy, respect and growing up.
 We recognise that many children like to receive information about relationships from their parents/carers in addition to their learning in school.
-Therefore, we seek to work in partnership with parents/carers when planning and delivering Relationships Education.
+Therefore we seek to work in partnership with parents/carers when planning and delivering Relationships Education.
 We will encourage this partnership by:

-- sharing details of our curriculum on our website - inviting parents to learn more about the approach used in Relationships Education and RSE - informing parents/carers about PSHCE, Relationships Education and RSE programmes as their child joins the school through the school website - providing supportive information about parents' role in Relationships Education - inviting parents to discuss their views and concerns about Relationships Education - signposting parents/carers to sources of support to help them address the needs of their child or build their own confidence in talking about relationships with their children.
+- Sharing details of our curriculum on our website - Informing parents/carers by newsletter or leaflet of forthcoming Relationships Education topics e.g. Personal Safety, Antibullying and RSE - Inviting parents to learn more about the approach used in Relationships Education and RSE - Informing parents/carers about PSHCE, Relationships Education and RSE programmes as their child joins the school through the school website - Providing supportive information about parents' role in Relationships Education - Inviting parents to discuss their views and concerns about Relationships Education - Signposting parents/carers to sources of support to help them address the needs of their child or build their own confidence in talking about relationships with their children.